Lightnet/raylib_luajit/README.md

   Using the CMake to build all binary application.

   There are two way to run lua script for raylib.
 One using the wrapper which required some setup and other is c library loader from script which raylib need to be added to the main.c to access but required setup functions and vars.

+  For FFI to work need dll library.
+As it need the name to load and use the api calls.

 # Design:
   Run lua script entry point instead of compile to binary application every time.
 Reduce.
 But depend on the code build.